tuandungnguyen2901/AWS-notes/domain_1/network_connecting_strategies/AWS_Route_53_Resolver.md

 ## Naming Context

 The service was previously known simply as Route 53 Resolver, but the name was updated to **VPC Resolver** following the introduction of Route 53 Global Resolver.
 Understanding these hybrid DNS concepts, including the functions of the VPC Resolver and on-premises DNS integration, is a necessary area of knowledge for designing network connectivity strategies, as covered in the AWS Certified Solutions Architect - Professional exam.

+## Related Resources

+For a comprehensive guide on implementing well-architected hybrid cloud DNS architecture with centralized endpoints, cost optimization, and best practices, see [Hybrid Cloud DNS Options for Amazon VPC](./AWS_Hybrid_Cloud_DNS_Options.md).